jamespooley/brain-age-prediction/notes/literature-review.md

 Looks like [Heath Pardoe](https://sites.google.com/site/hpardoe/) has a lot of other relevant things (scripts, papers, etc.).

 The gist of the paper:
-> 2141 participants were included in our analyses.
-Participant motion was higher
+> 2141 participants were included in our analyses. participant motion was higher
-> in all clinical groups compared with healthy controls.
-Younger (age < 20 years)
+> in all clinical groups compared with healthy controls. younger (age < 20 years)
 > and older (age > 40 years) people move more than individuals aged 20–40 years.
-> Increased motion is associated with reduced average cortical thickness (− 0.014
+> increased motion is associated with reduced average cortical thickness (− 0.014
 > mm thickness per mm motion, p = 0.0014) and cortical contrast (0.77% contrast
 > reduction per mm motion, p = 2.16 × 10− 9) in scans that have been
-> qualitatively assessed as free from motion artifact.
-Volumetric estimates were
+> qualitatively assessed as free from motion artifact. volumetric estimates were
 > also associated with motion, however the relationships were generally weaker
 > than cortical thickness and contrast and were dependent on the segmentation
 > method used.